Garden Office-link between inside and outside |Studio Lagom

 The entrance façade presents solidity through its use of hollow sections of mild steel of varying widths.
 The material spills into the reception lounge via the reception desk and the staircase that climbs to the next level.
 It is rendered as a single folded metal plate entity, centrally clad with wood to create a carpet-like effect.
 At its base, is a waterbody; it’s a gentle sound of water imbues the space with serene overtones.

-The reception lounge sees a strong interpretation of the inside-outside connect with its 24’ vertical garden accommodated in a building duct.
+The reception lounge sees a strong interpretation of the inside-outside connect with its 24’ vertical garden accommodated in a building duct in this garden office.
 The greenery presents a strong counterpoint to the metal, creating a taut balance between the animate and inanimate; organic and the inorganic.
 The motif of the random bands (seen first in the entrance façade) is repeated in the grey lattice bands that separate the green walls.
 Besides the lush vertical garden, another design highlight of the reception is the customized chandelier that uses the ceiling and a part of the wall as its canvas.
 The installation, which features an overlapping collage of weathered steel quadrangles of varying dimensions and heights, has concealed lighting for added effect.

 The master cabin, which was elevated as a token of respect to the position of the occupant, gets together an eclectic material palette of engineered wood, mild steel, and Corian.
 The entry door is cleverly concealed within a wall lined with hollow MS sections of random widths.
 A counterpoint to the metal is an internal garden – the link between the inside-outside again – that basks in natural light from the skylight.
 The cabin spills over into the terrace, a lounge-like break-out space reveling in sunlight and greenery.